Let's talk Great Danes

 Beware of bloat

-Gastric dilatation and volvulus (GDV), more commonly known as bloat, affects many large breeds but is the most common problem associated with Great Danes.
-Owners need to know the signs to look out for — bloated abdomen, restlessness, retching, salivation, and whining or abnormal stillness — and what to do: seek immediate help from a veterinarian.
-Some owners opt for preventive surgery, which can protect their dogs, partially at least.
+Gastric dilatation and volvulus (GDV), more commonly known as bloat, affects many large breeds but is the number-one problem associated with Great Danes.
+The signs of bloat to watch for are—bloated abdomen, restlessness, retching, salivation, and whining or abnormal stillness.
+If your Great Dane is experiencing any of these signs then seek immediate help from a veterinarian.
+Some owners opt for preventive surgery, which can protect their dogs, at least partially.
 The procedure, called gastropexy, involves stitching the walls of the stomach in place and should prevent the life-threatening torsion (volvulus) of the stomach, although not the dilatation (bloating).
 It’s a good start.

 Hip problems

-As a tall breed, the Great Dane can be prone to osteoarticular diseases — or diseases of the bones and joints.
+Due to their size, the Great Dane can be prone to osteoarticular diseases—or diseases of the bones and joints.
 In particular, the Great Dane breed can suffer from antebrachial growth deformities.
-These deformities of the dogs’ forelegs can lead to pain and reduced movement.
-To avoid conditions such as these, feeding Great Danes the correct food from puppyhood is important, as is avoiding calcium supplements.
+These deformities of the dogs’ forelegs can lead to limited movement and pain.
+To avoid conditions like these, it’s important to feed Great Danes the correct food from puppyhood and avoid calcium supplements.

 Caring for your Great Dane